10 minutes Reading time

 Updated October 2019

-This is our mmost recent edition of the Cruise Holiday Companies Market Report.
+This is our most recent edition of the Cruise Holiday Companies Market Report.
 Within the report, you’ll also find Riverboat Holiday companies.
-We’ve analysed the top 54 websites in this market to find out who is performing well across key metrics including SEO visibility, social brand reach and page speed.
+We’ve analysed the top 54 websites in this market to find out cruise industry trends and who is performing well across key metrics including SEO visibility, social brand reach and page speed.

 We’ve also looked at keyword data for this landscape, looking at organic progress of sites in a more investigative way.